Hunter returns to give Boldon a boost ahead of cup semi-final

 Hartlepool have Luke Naylor, Elliot Coils and Keiran Campbell all returning to the squad, and the club are looking to reach their first Wearside League cup final.

-Hebburn Town Reserves welcome Richmond Town in the league tonight and manager Kevin Bolam said: “Joe Warren and Jamie Lawson are unavailable this week, but I am hoping for a win and looking forward to the first semi-final of the season.
+Hebburn Town Reserves welcome Richmond Town and manager Kevin Bolam said: “Joe Warren and Jamie Lawson are unavailable this week, but I am hoping for a win and looking forward to the first semi-final of the season.

 “However, it will be a tough game.”